PGBFDH18/ludo-console-game-oo/docs/UserStories.md

 Pieces can stand on same tile / pieces cannot stay on same tile (invalid dicethrow, throw again)

 Scenario 2:
-If piece has traveled 45 tiles (one lap) the piece has entered the finishline.
+If piece has traveled 40 tiles the piece has entered the finishline (one lap + 5 finishtiles).
 The piece is removed from board and nest.

 Scenario 3:
 If all four playerpieces has entered the finishline that player wins and the game ends.

+Scenario 4:
+When a piece has moved 40 tiels (one lap) it must move 5 finishtiles to enter the finishline.
+The piece must move an even number to enter the finishline.
+If the piece moves to many tiles it will move backwards on the finishtiles untill it reaches the first finishtile.